syedshameersarwar/MLOpsLifeCycle/README.md

 ## Implementation Details

-Although the assignment required implementing a single component, I explored the entire lifecycle components to meet most of the requirements.
-However, there are some limitations due to time and resource constraints:

 - **CI/CD**: GitHub is shown in the architecture as the source and CI/CD provider, but it is not fully implemented here as my local resources could not connect with GitHub Actions (self-hosted runner setup was not used).

 ---